DineWithMe/Development-Tools/vs code/README.md

 # VS Code Extension

-Most extension here were compared to alternatives in term of functionality, popularity and ease of use, I choose what I believe is the best, you are free to have your own option.
+Most extensions were compared to alternatives in term of functionality, popularity and ease of use.
+I choose what I believe is the best, you are free to have your own option, you should be able to find similar extension in your favourite editor.

 ## 1. Auto Close Tag